TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Parsing/Index.rst

      </sheets>
    </T3DataStructure>

-additional operations must be performed to resolve the sheets content, see class :php:`FlexFormTools`.
+Additional operations must be performed to resolve the sheet's content.
+See class :php:`FlexFormTools`.